WE-Kaito/digimon-tcg-simulator/README.md

 Project Drasil
 ---

-Free fan-made manual/tabletop simulation of the [Digimon Card Game](https://world.digimoncard.com/).
+Free fan-made manual/tabletop simulation of the [Digimon Card Game](https://world.digimoncard.com/) by [@WE-Kaito](https://github.com/WE-Kaito).

-It is still in development but has every feature needed to play smoothly.
-Keep in mind the game page is not optimized for mobile devices yet.
-Thx to [@alessandrostagni](https://github.com/alessandrostagni) we also provide a mostly automated bot to play against.
+Thx to [@alessandrostagni](https://github.com/alessandrostagni) for maintaining our deployment and providing bots to the game.

 Check the [Featues & Controls](https://github.com/WE-Kaito/digimon-tcg-simulator/wiki) page for futher information.